d13co/pennybank-app-caller-lsig/README.md

 - txn type must be application
 - fee must be zero
-- on_complete must be noop
+- on_complete must be noop or optin
 - no rekey

 ## Address

-CALLAPPSQPJYM5W433SPVSISNV5R5TJIS2IVYVRWJV25IF5PNRI3CJNBN4
+PENNYBANKIIHDKNMO24WTLXFSFKSNVE2IBXBKJ7G5XTAURHOQEJSBELX3I

 ## Structure